Frequently Asked Questions

 There may be obstacles along the way or conditions that prevent us from following our inner voice, or we may be looking for ways to vocalise our needs.
 In therapy, we work towards closing the gap between where we are and where we would like to be.

-Tuning in, you deepen the connection with yourself by noticing and responding to your process.
+Tuning in, you can deepen the connection with yourself by noticing and responding to your process.

-• I appreciate that going to therapy may be daunting, you may see this as a significant point or action you are taking or as something that you are finally investing into.
+• I appreciate that going to therapy may be daunting, you may see this as a significant action you are taking or as something that you are finally investing into.

 Wherever you are, I will meet you there.
 My way of working will be centred around you and your needs from therapy, and the work will move at your own pace.

-What I can offer is a non-judgemental and confidential space where you can share and gain insights about yourself and how to move intentionally in the direction where you want to be heading.
+What I can offer is a non-judgemental and confidential space where you can share and gain insights about yourself and how to move intentionally in the direction of the changes you want to see in your life.

-• I aim to respond to all inquiries within 24 hours.
+• I aim to respond to all enquiries within 24 hours.

 This would be an opportunity for you to ask questions and also to share what the themes you would like to explore in therapy are.